USER MANUALS

 No

-(*) To support write operations, make sure that Hive type catalogs have the following property:
+(*) To support write operations, ensure that the Embedded MPP Hive catalog has the following property enabled:

 hive.non-managed-table-writes-enabled=true

-If the Parquet files are located in an HDFS with Kerberos, you need to configure Kerberos-related properties in the hive catalog, adding them to the additionalConfig property in values.yaml:
+If the Parquet files are located in an HDFS cluster secured with Kerberos, you need to configure Kerberos-related properties in the hive catalog in values.yaml.

 presto: